West Virginia

 West Virginia's targeted-facility rule: drones near critical infrastructure

 A second layer of Article 61-16, added by the 2023 amendment, protects a defined list of sensitive sites.
 W. Va.
-Code section 61-16-1 defines a "targeted facility" by cross-reference to section 61-10-34's roughly two dozen categories of critical infrastructure, which include petroleum refineries, electrical power facilities, natural gas compressor stations, water intake and treatment plants, chemical manufacturing sites, correctional facilities, military installations, and rail yards, among others.
+Code section 61-16-1 defines a "targeted facility" by cross-reference to section 61-10-34's 23 categories of critical infrastructure, which include petroleum refineries, electrical power facilities, natural gas compressor stations, water intake and treatment plants, chemical manufacturing sites, military installations, health care facilities, commercial service airports, and rail yards, among others.
+The list does not include prisons, jails, or other correctional facilities.
 Under section 61-16-2(b), it is unlawful to operate a drone over or near a targeted facility to intentionally deploy any substance, material, projectile, or object; to conduct surveillance of the facility with intent to cause harm to it, the public, or any person; or to obtain the facility's trade secrets or other legally protected proprietary or government information.
 A violation carries the same misdemeanor penalty as the privacy offense: a $100 to $1,000 fine and up to a year in jail.
-The 2024 discovery of a drone-based contraband-smuggling operation at a federal prison in McDowell County, which led to eleven arrests and multiple federal guilty pleas for aiding the introduction of contraband into a federal facility, illustrates the kind of activity West Virginia's targeted-facility statute is designed to reach, even though that particular prosecution proceeded under federal law because FCI McDowell is a federal facility.
+The 2024 discovery of a drone-based contraband-smuggling operation at a federal prison in McDowell County, which led to eleven arrests, shows the real-world drone-contraband problem West Virginia lawmakers have grappled with.
+It is not an example of the targeted-facility statute at work, though: section 61-10-34's critical-infrastructure list does not include prisons, jails, or other correctional facilities, so section 61-16-2(b) would not reach a drone flown over one.
+Alongside the federal guilty pleas for introducing contraband into FCI McDowell, McDowell County authorities also brought state charges, including unauthorized use of an unmanned aerial vehicle, introduction of contraband into a correctional facility, terroristic acts, and felony conspiracy, resting on West Virginia's general contraband and UAV statutes rather than the targeted-facility provision.

 Armed drones and interfering with manned aircraft are felonies